mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### AUTOMEDIKIT

 An internal medical scanner and drug injector, the automedikit can be installed in any full suit.
-It automatically applies First Aid if the wearer is reduced to END 0 (treat the automedikit as having Medic skill equal to the DM provided by a medikit of the same Tech Level).
+It automatically applies First Aid if the wearer is reduced to END0 (treat the automedikit as having Medic skill equal to the DM provided by a medikit of the same Tech Level).
 It can also administer fast drug (Hibernation) on command or if life support systems are failing.
 The TL11 version can also inject combat drugs and metabolic accelerators on command (usually by the wearer's voice command, although some military units allow remote activation).
 The kit contains standard supplies common to a medikit of the same Tech Level and one dose of Fast Drug; other drugs must be purchased separately.

 Automedikit TL Effect Kg Cost
 Basic 10 Automatic First